JumboCode Website Redesign

 The old site limited JumboCode’s ability to grow

 There wasn’t enough information about what the club did, how to get involved, or outcomes from past projects.
-JumboCode needs high interest from Tufts students and non-profits to sustain 12 annual web app projects and over 175 members, yet the club website was unfinished.
+JumboCode needs high interest from Tufts students and nonprofits to sustain 12 annual web app projects and over 175 members, yet the club website was unfinished.

-Old project showcase
+JumboCode old project showcase page

 Old Project Showcase